shaohao99/cnn_schrodinger/README.md

 # cnn_schrodinger
-Apply a deep-learning method (more specifically a convolutional neural network model) to deal with the Schrodinger equation in quantum physics.
+Apply a deep-learning method (more specifically a convolutional neural network model) to deal with the Schrodinger equation in quantum mechanics.

-It works with Tensorflow r0.12.
-IT runs on CPU or GPU.
+The program works with Tensorflow r0.12.
+It runs on CPU or GPU.